Supply Chain Trends Every Packaging Leader Must Watch

 Companies are moving aggressively to secure their supply chain networks end-to-end.

-This involves vetting the cybersecurity practices of not only internal systems but also all suppliers, logistics providers, and software vendors in the supply chain.
+This involves vetting the cybersecurity practices of not only internal systems but also all packaging suppliers, logistics providers, and software vendors in the supply chain.

 Leading firms conduct regular security audits and require partners to comply with standards.